DiLiang68/HighMark_Ticketing-and-Reservation-system/README.md

 ## System Design and Implementation

-The system uses a linked list data structure to store appointment information and implements functionalities for creating, querying, and deleting appointments.
+The system uses a linked list data structure to store both appointment and account information and implements functionalities for creating, querying, and deleting appointments.

 ### Architecture Design